ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

   If set to ``false``, the file or data set will only be copied if the destination does not exist.

   If set to ``false`` and destination exists, the module exits with a note to the user.

   | **required**: False
   | **type**: bool

+force_lock
+  By default, when c(dest) is a MVS data set and is being used by another process with DISP=SHR or DISP=OLD the module will fail.
+Use ``force_lock`` to bypass this check and continue with copy.

+  If set to ``true`` and destination is a MVS data set opened by another process then zos_copy will try to copy using DISP=SHR.

+  Using ``force_lock`` uses operations that are subject to race conditions and can lead to data loss, use with caution.

+  If a data set member has aliases, and is not a program object, copying that member to a dataset that is in use will result in the aliases not being preserved in the target dataset.
+When this scenario occurs the module will fail.

+  | **required**: False
+  | **type**: bool